A murder mystery with applications for conservation efforts in Madagascar

 Women in academia face a tough balancing act.
 We must appear competent and intellectually critical, while simultaneously engendering a sense of warmth that puts others at ease.
 Fail to stand your ground and you run the risk of being walked over, but advocate your point too strongly and you may instead be considered abrasive and condescending. . . .

 “Isn’t it amazing,” I recall saying to my dad, “that, no matter how much happens in a day, it all fits perfectly in the newspaper?”
 I was 12, had stolen the line from a stand-up routine I heard on TV, and delivered it for comedic effect as my dad tried to enjoy his newspaper.
-My dad chuckled politely, but his expression clicked to sober as . . .
+My dad chuckled politely, but his expression clicked to . . .

 My summer in search of primate fossils of the Colombian Miocene

 "Tortuga!", shouted our desert guide.
 He had found another fossil turtle shell.
 One of a great many.
 Get a GPS point, grab it if it's interesting or potentially diagnostic; we all knew the drill at this point.
-Turtle shells were definitely plentiful, but as annoyed as we were getting with their seeming superabundance, we all . . .
+Turtle shells were definitely plentiful, but as annoyed as we were getting with their seeming superabundance, . . .